pangkaiguo/i18next-demo/README.md

 - [A Guide to React Localization with i18next](https://phrase.com/blog/posts/localizing-react-apps-with-i18next)

-# Protectice i18n translation in project with the following libraries
+# Practice i18n translation in project with the following libraries

 - i18next
 - react-i18next